Do Beginner Skiers Need Helmets?

 What Percentage Of Skiers Wear Helmets?

 One way to get people to wear a helmet when skiing is to make them stick out like a sore thumb.
-Peer pressure through simple action is an enormous incentive, especially when it comes to something as simple as putting on a helmet.
+Wearing a helmet becomes more motivating when it’s influenced by peer pressure.

 Can You Ski Without A Helmet?

-You can certainly ski without a helmet.
-As we discussed above, there are no laws against it.
+You can certainly ski without a helmet in most states and many resorts.
 In fact, you will probably find that most ski resorts won’t spend any time harping on you about it.
 You can also parachute without parachute straps but it’s not like that makes any sense.

 Will A Bike Helmet Work For Skiing?

-If you really want to use your bike helmet, perhaps you should read our article ‘Can You Wear A Bike Helmet Skiing‘ for suggestions about that.
+If you did have your heart set on using a cycling helmet, you will learn more in our article ‘Can You Wear A Bike Helmet Skiing‘ for suggestions about that.

 How To Wear A Ski Helmet